gallantries/video-library/docs/events/smorgasbord2/gat.md

 contacts: [hexylena, shiltemann]

 program:
-  intro:
-    title: Introduction
-    description: Start here.
-This will cover all the logistics and practical information for this training week.
-    trainings:
-      - video: course/welcome-admin
-      - session: webinars

   galaxyintro:
     title: Introduction to Galaxy
     description: "Start here if you are new to Galaxy.
 These videos will introduce you to the Galaxy platform, and walk you through your first analyses"